-Maj.
-Gen. Moore graduated from the U.S. Air Force Academy in 1992 with a Bachelor of Science Degree in Chemistry and subsequently earned a Master of Engineering Management Degree from Washington State University in 1997.
-During his Air Force career, Maj.
-Gen. Moore has commanded at the squadron, group and wing level.
+Lt.
+Gen. Moore graduated from the U.S. Air Force Academy in 1992 with a Bachelor of Science in Chemistry, and subsequently earned a Master of Engineering Management from Washington State University in 1997.
+During his Air Force career, Lt.
+Gen. Moore has commanded at the squadron, group, and wing levels.
 He is a command pilot with more than 4,000 hours in the KC-135R/T Stratotanker, C-12F Huron, C- 5A/B/M Galaxy, C-17A Globemaster III and C-130J Super Hercules.

 1992 Bachelor of Science, Chemistry, U.S. Air Force Academy, Colorado Springs, Colo.

-1997 Master of Engineering Management, Washington State University, Pullman, Wash.
+1997 Master of Engineering Management, Washington State University, Pullman

 1997 Squadron Officer School, Maxwell Air Force Base, Ala.